By Jonathan Decker (Clinical director, LMFT)

 Be realistic– It's fine to have big dreams, but gauge how much work it will take and ask yourself if you're really willing to do it.
 Anything else is wishful thinking.
 Limiting junk food is more realistic than completely swearing it off.
 Committing to spend at least 10 minutes reading to your children daily may be more realistic than committing to reading with them for an hour.

-Report and Support– Whether it’s a friend, a family member, a coworker, a spouse, a bishop, a therapist, or your kids, make someone aware of your goals and report to them regularly.
-You’re more likely to follow through if you have someone to report to and gain support from.
+Report and Support– Whether it's a friend, a family member, a coworker, a spouse, a bishop, a therapist, or your kids, make someone aware of your goals and report to them regularly.
+You're more likely to follow through if you have someone to report to and gain support from.
 Our online course on family councils will give you and your loved ones a system to effectively support and report to one another, keeping each other accountable in achieving your goals.

 Plan the “How” –Many resolutions fall apart because people haven't thought through the details.
 Ask yourself “what could go wrong?,” list your answers, and figure out how to deal with each before they come up.
 If you simply say “I'll go to the gym five times a week,” for example, you likely won't.
 However, if you say”I'm going to limit evening TV time on weeknights, so that I can go to bed by 10:00 p.m, so that I can get up at 6:00 a.m. to go to the gym,” then you're much more likely to be successful.